Axum Airport

 The airport is named after Yohannes IV, the Emperor of Ethiopia from 1872 to 1889.

 The airport was heavily damaged by Tigray People's Liberation Front forces during the Tigray conflict in November 2020.

 Facilities

-Axum Airport resides at an elevation of 2108 m above mean sea level.
+Axum Airport lies at an elevation of 2108 m above mean sea level.
 It has one runway designated 16/34, with an asphalt concrete surface measuring 2400 × 45 m.
 It is capable of receiving very large aircraft, such as the Antonov 124, which brought the Axum Obelisk back from Italy in 2005.

 Airlines and destinations

 Incidents

-On 2 May 1988, Douglas C-47A ET-AGT of Ethiopian Airlines was destroyed on the ground in an attack on the airport by Ethiopian Air Force MiG-23s.
+On 2 May 1988, a Douglas C-47A ET-AGT of Ethiopian Airlines was destroyed on the ground in an attack on the airport by Ethiopian Air Force MiG-23s during the Ethiopian Civil War.